-Point Requirements Guidance notes Documents 15.3.1 Pain scoring has been followed through with clear communication in the practice, training for relevant personnel and an assessment of judging its impact and modifying its usage if necessary.
-15.3.2 Appropriate interventions against pain are provided for inpatients and out-patients in response to pain scores.
+Point Requirements Guidance notes Documents 14.3.1 Pain scoring has been followed through with clear communication in the practice, training for relevant personnel and an assessment of judging its impact and modifying its usage if necessary.
+Once standardised peer reviewed systems have been developed then it is expected that these would be used as appropriate.
+14.3.2 Appropriate interventions against pain are provided for patients in response to pain assessments/pain scores.
 Evidence should be provided through clinical records.
 Interventions will be in response to initial pain scores and changes in pain scores.
-Interventions may include local and regional anaesthesia.
-Clinical records.
-15.3.3 Members of the clinical team have received specific training on recognising pain.
+Interventions may include local and regional anaesthesia, epidurals, CRIs, icing feet etc. Clinical records.
+14.3.3 Members of the clinical team have received specific training/undertaken appropriate CPD on recognising pain in horses.
 Evidence of this training, how the practice assesses the impact of training and how they retained or changed pain control policy based on this assessment.
 Training records.

-15.3.4 Team members know how to access relevant reference materials on pain assessment and control.
-This could be reference texts, materials held in the practice or online resources.
+14.3.4 Team members know how to access relevant reference materials on pain assessment and control.
+This could be reference texts or materials held in the practice or online resources. ·

-This module contributes towards the Awards in Patient Consultation Service, In-patient Service and Emergency and Critical Care Service; you will also need to have completed all of the points listed under Core Standards and General Practice.
+This module contributes towards the Award in In-patient Services; you will also need to have completed all of the points listed under Core Standards and General Practice.